RicardoRibeirorr/NityJS/README.md

 MIT License - Use it anywhere, build anything!

+### Disclaimer
+This project is not affiliated with or endorsed by Unity Technologies.
+“Unity” is a trademark of Unity Technologies.
+This engine is independently developed and simply follows similar design patterns for familiarity.

 ## 🙏 Credits

 Built with ❤️ for the game development community.
 Inspired by Unity's elegance and the web's accessibility.